DMASCoreDeclan/PRD-PP4-Blog/README.md

 - I logged into every URL and every Form as an Anonymous User, a User and as Admin.
 After each action, I checked the console, and where appropriate, I checked the databae in /admin, to ensure the backend did as expected.
 - I performed [Test Case and Test Scenario testing](https://github.com/DMASCoreDeclan/PRD-PP4-Blog/tree/main/.ReadMe_Docs/BUG_REPORT.md) tests on Chrome.
 - All bugs were [recorded](https://github.com/DMASCoreDeclan/PRD-PP4-Blog/tree/main/.ReadMe_Docs/BUG_REPORT.md) but divided into two types:
-	1. **Easy** to fix, misspellings or obvious ommissions, in .html/.py/.js/.css.
+	1. **Easy** to fix, misspellings or obvious omissions, in .html/.py/.js/.css.
 These were recorded, fixed on the fly and captured in a dedicated commit
 	1. **Substantial** and may or may not be fixed.
 These have a [Bug Issue in Github](https://github.com/users/DMASCoreDeclan/projects/20/views/13)

 </details>